 Changing Organizational Structure.
 Business Organization Needs to Change

-If a company is increasing their market share they are stealing that market share from a competitor – be it a direct competitor or a competitor that offers a substitute product or service.
+If a company is increasing their market share they are stealing that market share from a competitor.
+Be it a direct competitor or a competitor that offers a substitute product or service.

 This means that the stakes are incredibly high.
-Pressure from stakeholders, from investors to customers, is placing many companies in the precarious position to grow, be swallowed up by a larger organization, or die.
+Pressure is from stakeholders and from investors to customers.
+It is placing many companies in the precarious position to grow.
+Or, swallowed up by a larger organization, or die.
 It is these pressures that require companies to think and act differently if they wish to succeed.

 Outdated Organizational Structure

-In order to maximize the brand’s value, the promise of the brand must be delivered at each functional level within the organization.
-In companies like McDonalds, for example, the delivery of the McDonald’s brand (for better or worse) is evident from the employees on the front lines in the local McDonalds on the corner to the executives in the corner office.
+In order to maximize the brand’s value, the promise of the brand must be delivered.
+Delivered at each functional level within the organization.
+In companies like McDonalds the delivery of the McDonald’s brand (for better or worse) is evident from the employees.
+Those on the front lines in the local McDonalds to the corner office.

 Rather than having a single brand promise to deliver, these departments have the difficult task of having to deliver 5, 6, or 10 brand promises.
-At the end of the day, none of the promises of any of the brands can be effectively delivered.
+So, at the end of the day, none of the promises of any of the brands can be effectively delivered.

 Organize Differently.
 Changing Organizational Structure is a Must

-Much like vertically integrated companies, these new brandanizations, should be vertically integrated around the company’s resources of HR, IT, operations, and so on to maximize the delivery of the brand.
+Much like vertically integrated companies, these new brandanizations, should be vertically integrated.
+Integrated around the company’s resources of HR, IT, operations, and so on to maximize the delivery of the brand.

-Of course, this demands that brand be recognized as an essential strategy and not merely a tactical theory.
+Of course, this demands that brand be recognized as an essential strategy.
+And, not merely a tactical theory.
 Brands themselves play a much more important role than any of the current functional divisions within an organization.

-Why is changing organizational structure important?
-Because a brand failure can cause the demise of an entire organization and once a brand has lost all of its equity and reputation, especially as a result of a failure on the part of the brand, it is extremely difficult and expensive to correct its course.
+Because a brand failure can cause the demise of an entire organization.
+And once a brand has lost all of its equity and reputationit is extremely difficult to correct its course.

 This cannot be undertaken or accomplished overnight.
-It requires that organizations begin to think and act differently, acknowledging that their success or failure as an organization hinges on the success or failure of their brand(s).
+As a result, it requires that organizations begin to think and act differently.
+So, acknowledging that their success or failure as an organization hinges on the success or failure of their brand(s).